 - a.
 Inability of the employee to perform the functions of their position due to a serious health condition; - b.
-Attendance at birth of the employee's own child or at the birth of a child to be placed with the employee for adoption or foster care; - c.
+Attendance at birth of the employee's own child or at the birth of a child to be placed with the employee for adoption or foster care;

+- c.
 Bonding time with the employee's newborn or newly placed child if within 12 months after birth or placement; - d.
 Absences which are required before the placement of a child with the employee for adoption or foster care as necessary for the placement to proceed; - e.
-Serious health condition of employee's child, including adult children not living in the employee's home, spouse, domestic partner or partner in a civil union, parent, including parents not living in the employees home, OR the serious health condition of a person living in the employee's household for whom the employee is the primary caregiver, if such leave is medically necessary for the care of that person, child, spouse or parent or to assist in their recovery; - f.
+Serious health condition of employee's child, including adult children not living in the employee's home, spouse, domestic partner or partner in a civil union, parent, including parents not living in the employees' home, OR the serious health condition of a person living in the employee's household for whom the employee is the primary caregiver, if such leave is medically necessary for the care of that person or to assist in their recovery;

+- e.
+Serious health condition of employee's child, spouse, domestic partner or partner in a civil union, parent, including parents not living in the employees' home, - f.
 Qualifying exigency due to a spouse, domestic partner or partner in a civil union, child or parent being on or being called to active duty in the Armed Forces, including the National Guard and Reserves for deployment to a foreign country in support of a contingency operation.
-Please refer to Rule 36 (86) for a list of activities covered under qualifying exigency; - g.
-Care of employee's spouse, domestic partner or partner in a civil union, child, parent or next of kin who is a member of the Armed Service, including the National Guard and the Reserves or covered veteran within five years of service, with a serious injury or illness incurred in the line of duty while on active duty or which existed before the beginning of the service member's active duty and was aggravated by service in the line of duty while on active duty.
-A covered veteran is one who has been discharged or released under conditions other than "dishonorable" within five years of the day the employee first takes leave for their care.
+Please refer to Rule 36 (85) for a list of activities covered under qualifying exigency; - g.
+Care of employee's spouse, domestic partner or partner in a civil union, child, parent or next of kin who is a member of the Armed Service, including the National Guard and the Reserves or covered veteran within 5 years of service, with a serious injury or illness incurred in the line of duty while on active duty or which existed before the beginning of the service member's active duty and was aggravated by service in the line of duty while on active duty.
+A covered veteran is one who has been discharged or released under conditions other than "dishonorable" within 5 years of the day the employee first takes leave for their care.

 26.N.4.
-Maximum Length of Family and Medical Leave - With the exception of leave taken to care for an injured military service member, the maximum combined total time allowed for family and medical leave is 12 work weeks in an event year basis, except in certain circumstances where both spouses work for the Judicial Department.
-A total of 26 workweeks of leave (including any other approved family and medical leave in a single 12-month period) are available to care for an injured or ill family member serving in the Armed Forces, as provided under this rule.
-For purposes of FMLA, an event year is defined as the 12-month period measured forward from the date of an employee's first FMLA leave.
+Maximum Length of FMLA Leave With the exception of leave taken to care for an injured military service member, the maximum combined total time allowed for FMLA leave is 12 work weeks in an event year basis, except in certain circumstances where both spouses work for the Judicial Department.
+A total of 26 workweeks of leave (including any other approved FMLA leave in a single 12-month period) are available to care for an injured or ill family member serving in the Armed Forces, as provided under this rule.
+For purposes of FMLA, an event year is defined as the 12-month period measured forward from the date of an employee's first FMLAA leave.
 If eligible for FMLA, an employee would be entitled to 12 weeks of leave during the year beginning on the first date FMLA leave is taken; the next 12-month period would begin the first time FMLA leave is taken after completion of any previous 12-month period.

-A workweek for full-time employees is 40 hours in an established seven-day period.
-For part-time employees a workweek is a proportional amount of 40 hours based on the number of hours normally worked in an established seven-day period.
+A workweek for full-time employees is 40 hours in an established 7-day period.
+For part-time employees a workweek is a proportional amount of 40 hours based on the number of hours normally worked in an established 7-day period.